 - Leisure/Cultural Outlets

 Then the numbers were crunched and rankings were awarded based on how the towns scored in those criteria, with a “1” being the best score possible.
-In this second part of the series, we’ll be taking a look at the next population segment, between 25,000 and 50,000 residents, and specifically those in our market area:
+In this third part of the series, we’ll be taking a look at the next population segment, between 15,000 and 25,000 residents, and specifically those in our market area:

-Here’s the full set of rankings for this population segment:
+Here are the full set of results for this population segment:

-In Part Three of this series, we’ll take a look at the next population size, cities between 15,000 and 25,000 residents.
+In Part Four of this series, we’ll take a look at the last population segment, towns between 10,000 and 15,000 residents.
 To see these results in their entirety, pick up a copy of Connecticut Magazine’s November issue, on sale now at your favorite store or newsstand.